 Eon is owned by German company Eon SE.
 It's one of the UK’s largest electricity generators and owns power stations, wind farms and biomass plants.

-It's also one of the largest energy suppliers in Great Britain, after it gained around 50,000 new customer accounts last year.
-It provides energy to around 4.3 million homes and businesses.
-And this may be set to grow as Eon now owns the majority of Innogy, Npower's parent company.
+It's also one of the largest energy suppliers in Great Britain, providing energy to around 3.8 million homes and businesses, although it lost 500,000 customers in 2019.
+Its customer numbers may be set to increase again though as Eon now owns the majority of Innogy, Npower's parent company.

 Eon customer score